| |

 |

-Choose a place to collect the baked items.
+Choose a place to collect loaves of bread.
 Allow time

 to sort through the loaves to check their condition